Mindfulness

 The Power Of Giving Thanks

 The good news is that research suggests that one major aspect of Thanksgiving can actually lift the spirits — expressing gratitude.
-Gratitude is a thankful appreciation for what an individual receives.

 Research on gratitude